 Element has a track record in delivering hand-arm vibration syndrome (HAVS) and whole-body vibration (WBV) assessments in the workplace to make certain your employees receive the best possible care.

-Find out how we help our customers to reduce and minimize exposure to noise and vibration in the workplace.
+Find out how we help our customers to reduce life-changing physical harm such as noise-induced hearing loss or hand-arm vibration syndrome (HAVS) caused by environmental and workplace noise and vibration exposure.